cubesendurance/FlameEnigmatical/README.md

 Storage of all secrets you can imagine in one easy to use location.

 ### Import
-Ability to import from an unencrypted JSON export along with TokenVault.
+Ability to import from an unencrypted JSON export from Bitwarden along with TokenVault.

-Suports Bitwarden unencrypted export along with Tokenvalt

 ## Roadmap

-Just praticing development no further active development planned.
-Please use at own peril.
+No longer supported due to various security concerns with the inability to verify that this hasn't been tampered w/ OTA or from Sapphirian servers.

+Current demo can be found at secrets.sapphirepack.org and extension json can be found at secrets.sapphirepack.org/ext.json